Skip to main content Skip to footer

 FRAC Recommendations for SDHI fungicides

-General Use Recommendations (all Crops)
+General Use Recommendations (all crops)

 (Updated in March 2022, changes are marked in bold)